 |Stone Age, Celts and Romans||Hot and Cold||Them Bones!|

-Spring Term 2018-19 Subject Overview
+Summer Term 2018-19 Subject Overview

 All the learning this term is focused around two songs and 1 piece of music.
-The first is, Three Little Birds by Bob Marley.
-The lessons integrate an approach to music where games, elements of music (pulse, rhythm, pitch), singing and playing instruments are all linked.
-As well as learning to sing, play, improvise and compose with this song, children will listen and appraise other songs.
+The first is, ‘Bringing Us Together’ and the next is ‘Dragon Song’ both by Joanna Mangona and Pete Readman.
+They both have PSHE themed lyrics where the children will explore friendship alongside an integrated approach to music where games, elements of music (pulse, rhythm, pitch), singing and playing instruments are all linked.
+As well as learning to sing, play, improvise and compose with these songs, children will listen and appraise other songs.

 Through circle time and other activities, children will explore the themes of Risk, looking at fire safety, road safety and water safety and then moving on to studying contexts with pupils to help them understand the range of risks there are in different activities and how they can take responsibility for limiting risk to themselves and others.
 We will continue to prompt E-safety and Anti-Bullying with regular lessons and assemblies across the term.

 We will continue to develop skills of speaking, reading and writing in French through games, songs and other activities.
 Our theme this term is ‘Tell me a story’

 Indoor PE will explore Dance in the first half term, which will be taught by our professional dance teacher, Chloe; followed by Gymnastics in the second half term .
 Outdoor PE will focus on SAQ and swimming will continue across the term.
 We have visits from professional athletes and Sports Day will also take place this term.